KenesuEXE/twitter-slicer/README.md

 gh repo clone KenesuEXE/twitter-slicer
 ```
 2. Add a text file in the same directory
-3. If you plan to use the Tweeting function, insert your API keys in `keys.py`
+3. If you plan to use the auto-tweeting function, insert your API keys in `keys.py`
 4. Run `main.py` along with the command-line parameters.
 One such command can look like this:
 ```
 python main.py my_tweet.txt -l -t